 4. Boost Your Funding

-The past few months have proven just how vital nonprofits are to the wellbeing of our communities.
+The past two years have proven just how vital nonprofits are to the wellbeing of our communities.
 But with so much pressure on nonprofits to respond, competition for funding is higher than ever.
 To make matters more challenging, many organizations have had to cancel their most profitable in-person galas and fundraisers.
 Without this much-needed revenue, it can seem nearly impossible for volunteer programs to stay afloat.

-It’s time to get a little creative and a lot organized.
+It’s time to get creative and well-organized.
 Here are some ways you and your team can inspire donations and win grants (with further resources for more insight):

 - Go virtual by taking your annual fundraising event online.
 Make a plan to promote it on social media and in your newsletter.